topo-gps/ios-manual/en/maps/modifying_map_screen.rst

 ~~~~~~
 To scroll the map you have to hold a finger on the map.
 When you move your finger, the map will be moved as well.
 You can also move the map by making a quick swipe with your finger on the map.

+For MacOS, you can scroll by pressing and holding the mouse button or trackpad button and moving around.
+Or put two fingers on the trackpad and move around.
+Or use the arrow keys.
+For the last option, the map has to have focus.
+This can be changed by pressing the tab key.

 .. _ss-map-zoom: